Spyware007/Animating-Buttons/CONTRIBUTING.md

 Thank you for helping out and remember, **no contribution is too small.**
 Being an open source contributor doesn't just mean writing code, either.
 You can help out by writing documentation, tests, or even giving suggestions. 🏆

 </br>

-## Note : All PRs to this repo must be made only to develop branch ( master is used only for deployment ).
+## Note : All PRs to this repo must be made only to develop branch ( main is used only for deployment ).

 ### 1 : Issues